Vision & Mission

 5. Eco-AcademyOur positive communications & mutual learning department is for youth and the young at heart.
 We host field trips, volunteers, interns, apprentices, and Hum Sum Mods.
 We support university & citizen scientist research, curate our own resource library, conduct fieldwork pilot projects & in-house write-ups.
 We build local to global replicable exhibits & green city tours.
 With staff and members, we annually compile The MofTies – Life Cycle Assessment Awards of Merrit, network The Millies (1000+ community gardens, tiny homes, maker fairs etc.) and our Global Partner HumSummits.
 We provide social media updates on all of our work and celebrate likeminded projects and experts around the world.

-6. The WALOP & Fiscal Sponsorships: The WALOP covers our interns’ Worthy, Actionable List of Projects through 2050, the Global Compost Project, Peace of Mind Kits (eco-disaster kits), Wrap Stars (eco-packaging), Jean Baggies (recycled denim carrier bags & reusable food containers for instacart & grubhub deliveries), Zero Waste Flash Mobs and more… this Department also includes 2 projects we fiscally sponsor [1.
+6. The WALOP & Fiscal Sponsorships: The WALOP covers our interns’ Worthy, Actionable List of Projects through 2030 & 2050, the Hair Mulch / Mat Soil & Coastal Restoration Projects, Global Compost Project, Peace of Mind Kits (eco-disaster kits), Wrap Stars (eco-packaging), Jean Baggies (recycled denim carrier bags & reusable food containers for instacart & grubhub deliveries), Zero Waste Flash Mobs, It’s a Corker (restaurant wine cork collection), The Fibrary, Insulation Cubes (using laundry lint & synthetic wigs waste) and more… this Department also includes 2 projects we fiscally sponsor [1.
 Heart of the City Farmers’ Market Food Security Education, 2.
 Sonoma Food Runners].

 7. Our Administrative Department is compiled of Operations, HR, Finance, Engineering, Philanthropy, Outreach, Facilities, & Social Media.
 This team is our rock and ensures that our oxygen mask is on securely so that we can thrive in our 6 other Program Departments.
 This public charity is basically a small family business with big dreams and wide reach.
 Our Board, President, Directors, Managers, Leads, Staff, Apprentices, Interns, Volunteers, and Partners, feel lucky to work steadily and tirelessly on what we all love.